Kentucky mom wants peace, justice for son killed by police

 “We mean everything: every video, every document, every interview.
 It should all be disclosed,” Romines said.

-He also said Louisville officials and police should apologize for violating use of force policies the night of the shooting.
+He also said Louisville officials and police should accept responsibility and apologize for violating use of force policies the night of the shooting.
 He said McAtee’s niece was hit multiple times with pepper balls as she stood at the door of his business.

-“We want law enforcement and the city to accept responsibility for what happened in this case because one of the keys to reform and to learning a lesson is a accepting responsibility for when you’ve done something wrong,” he said.

-The Louisville Metro Police Department’s use of force policy, obtained last week by The Associated Press, says: “While the use of reasonable physical force may be necessary in situations that cannot be otherwise controlled, force may not be resorted to unless other reasonable alternatives have been exhausted or would reasonably be ineffective under the particular circumstances.”
+The Louisville Metro Police Department’s use of force policy says in part that “force may not be resorted to unless other reasonable alternatives have been exhausted or would reasonably be ineffective under the particular circumstances.”

 Louisville Police spokeswoman Jessie Halladay said Friday that inquiries about use of force are “questions we expect to be answered during our investigation into the incident.”
 She declined further comment.